Chiral spin liquid and quantum phase diagram of spin-$1/2$ $J_1$-$J_2$-$J_{\chi}$ model on the square lattice: Strong tendency to form a dimer order at large chiral coupling

 In this section, we extend our discussion to the large chiral coupling regime, which is beyond the parameter region of Fig.~\ref{fig:model}.
 Classically, the dominant chiral coupling $J_{\chi}$ in this system will lead to the magnetically ordered CSS~\cite{rabson1995}.
 In a recent DMRG study of the spin-$1$ $J_1$-$J_2$-$J_{\chi}$ model, the CSS has also been identified in the large-$J_{\chi}$ regime~\cite{huang2021}.

 Here, we examine the spin-$1/2$ case.
 We first measure the spin structure factor to detect the possible CSS magnetic order.
 Since the spin pattern of the CSS order has the translation period of $4$ along both the $x$ and $y$ directions (see Fig.~\ref{fig:phase diagram_J1_Jx} in Appendix~\ref{Appendix A:Classical phase diagram}), we choose the system circumference $L_y = 4, 8$ to accommodate this spin pattern.
 Indeed, the spin structure factor $S(\bf{k})$ exhibits peaks at ${\bf k} = (\pi, 0), (0, \pi)$ and $(\pm \frac{\pi}{2}, \pm \frac{\pi}{2})$, as shown in Fig.~\ref{fig:CSS_sq} of the pure $J_{\chi}$ model on the $L_y = 8$ system.
 The peak momenta fully agree with the feature of the CSS state~\cite{huang2021}.
 Nonetheless, one can find in Fig.~\ref{fig:CSS_sq} that all the peaks of $S(\bf{k})$ are very broad, which indicates that the CSS magnetic order is likely to be melted by the stronger quantum fluctuations in the spin-$1/2$ case while this order can persist in the spin-$1$ case~\cite{huang2021}.
-One possibility of this non-magnetic state could be the CSL, which however is not supported by the DMRG results.
+One possibility of this nonmagnetic state could be the CSL, which however is not supported by the DMRG results.

 Therefore, we turn to explore a possible translational symmetry breaking for large-$J_{\chi}$ coupling.
 To accommodate the short-range spin configurations as shown in Fig.~\ref{fig:CSS_sq}, we study the $L_y = 4, 8, 12$ cylinders.
 However, at large $J_{\chi}$, the DMRG calculations are harder to converge, which makes the good convergence for $L_y = 12$ more difficult.
-Thus, we will mainly rely on the well converged $L_y = 4, 8$ results and also refer to the less converged results for $L_y = 12$.
+Thus, we will mainly rely on the well-converged $L_y = 4, 8$ results and also refer to the less-converged results for $L_y = 12$.

 We study the decay length of the boundary-induced dimer order and its circumference dependence, which has been found efficient to identify a bond dimer state even if the dimer order is very weak~\cite{sandvik2012,gong2014}.
 Here, we briefly introduce the strategy of this method.
 Since our DMRG calculations are performed on the cylinder geometry with open boundary conditions, the translational symmetry along the $x$ direction has already been broken, which leads to a dimer order of the bond energy $\langle {\bf S}_i \cdot {\bf S}_j \rangle$.
 We define the dimer order parameter $D_x$ as the bond energy difference between the two neighboring horizontal bonds